Katarina Wittekind

 My Story

-I received my bachelor’s degree in social work from Warren Wilson College in 2015 and my master’s from Western Carolina University in 2020.
-I am a licensed clinical social worker (LCSW) and have almost a decade of experience working with people living with addiction, mental health challenges, and intellectual disabilities.
+I received my bachelor's degree in Social Work from Warren Wilson College in 2015 and my Masters in Social Work from Western Carolina University in 2020.
+I am a Licensed Clinical Social Worker (LCSW) and have over a decade of experience working with adults living with mental health challenges.

 I specialize in: